 Step 7: Choose FrameMeter in Quartz Debug’s Window menu, or hit the Command (⌘) – 3 combination on the keyboard.

-As mentioned, the number of screen updates per second and CPU usage are useful metrics, not just for measuring FPS values in resource-heavy games but to decide whether or not you should disable some of OS X’s fancier animations, too.
+As mentioned, the number of screen updates per second and CPU usage are useful metrics, not just for measuring FPS values in resource-heavy games but to decide whether or not you should disable some of macOS’s fancier animations, too.

 Here’s a quick video showing Quartz Debug’s FrameMeter in action while scrolling iDownloadBlog’s homepage in Google Chrome.